 Accessories for digital power analyzers include various voltage and current transformers, clamp-on current probes, and a selection of test leads.

+In some power measurement applications, the current in the device under test is higher than what can be applied directly to the power analyzer current input terminals.
 Current transformers are used to step down high AC and DC currents to a lower level that can be measured directly by the power analyzer.
+These systems safely step down currents while preserving the highest accuracy.

 This panel-mounted power meter and energy meter with a large, three-row LED display integrates all the measuring functions required for power management in locations such as factories and buildings into a single unit.